collectionbuilder-lis/jewishkansans/pages/about.md

 {% include feature/card.html header="Dominique Stringer" text="Dominique Stringer is a project lead for the Homemaking project.
 She is a museum studies student at the University of Kansas." objectid="js_001" width="25" centered=true %}

-{% include feature/card.html header="Tyra Kalman; Dominique Stringer" text="Tyra Kalman is a project lead for the Homemaking project.;Dominique Stringer is a project lead for the Homemaking project.
+{% include feature/card.html header="Tyra Kalman;Dominique Stringer" text="Tyra Kalman is a project lead for the Homemaking project.;Dominique Stringer is a project lead for the Homemaking project.
 She is a museum studies student at the University of Kansas." objectid="js_001" width="25" centered=true %}

 {% include feature/modal.html button="This is a modal using a 'primary' colored button to invite clicking" title="when clicked:" text="A Modal will pop out a box with some more information" color="primary" %}